-- Off-campus link to Scopus - University username and password required via an Institutional login
+- Link to Scopus - University username and password required

 Scopus gives references to peer-reviewed literature in all subject areas.
 It includes journal articles (including 'in press' items), books, conference proceedings and patents.